ralch/blog.ralch.com/content/tutorial/golang-subcommands.md

 Each application has `os.Args` array that includes all arguments passed to it.
 The first item is always the application name.

-We are use `os.Args` to determine, which subcommand should be executed:
+We are using `os.Args` to determine, which subcommand should be executed:

 ```
 if len(os.Args) == 1 {